colomboe/java-fp/README.md

 }
 ```

 it generates constructor, getters, equals, hashCode, toString, builder and copy method.
 Essentially an equivalent of the Kotlin `data class` (immutable) definition.
-No plugin/annotation processor are required on compile time, it is just an IDE shortcut that generates the code for you.
+No plugin/annotation processor are required at compile time, it is just an IDE shortcut that generates the code for you.

 ---